John Douglass– songs, arrangements, production, vocals, guitar & keys

 Anna Lisa Price – vocals

 Ruth Ayika Ankrah – vocals

-John talks about the new album ‘The arrogance of time’.
+John talks about the last album ‘The arrogance of time’.

 ‘If you have ever wondered what the inside of my head sounds like then this album is for you!
 The songs were written over a three year period and lyrically the album is in some ways a musical reflection of Shakespeare’s seven ages of man and reflects the big life events that most of us encounter at some stage in our lives; births, deaths and all the stuff that happens in between!